Welcome Home, UArtists!

 The availability of on-campus housing is limited.
 Therefore, housing applications must be received by the appropriate deadline to guarantee on-campus housing reservations for the fall and spring semesters.

-For current students, the housing application process begins in early March and applications are due by April 7 to be guaranteed housing for the 2023-2024 academic year.
-Roommate requests must be made by April 7th through the Housing Portal.
+For current students, the housing application process begins in early March and applications will be due in April (Date TBA) to be guaranteed housing for the 2024-2025 academic year.
+Roommate requests must be made in April April (Date TBA) through the Housing Portal.
 Campus Life will send an email to current students with an application link and additional details to the housing selection process.

 After these deadlines, housing applications will continue to be accepted while space remains available.
 In the event that all campus housing spaces are full, students will be added to a housing waitlist.